johnwcowan/r7rs-spec/spec/r7rs.md

 # Standard procedures

-This chapter describes Scheme's built-in procedures.
+This chapter describes Scheme’s built-in procedures.

 The procedures force, promise?, and make-promise are intimately associated with the expression types delay and delay-force, and are